 A Post-Traumatic Stress Disorder (PTSD) can happen to anyone exposed to a traumatic event that is sufficiently stressful to fill them with horror and dread.

 Exceptionally horrific events are more likely to precipitate a PTSD.
 It is estimated that nearly one third of those directly exposed to the violence on September 11 2001 went on to develop a PTSD.
 Nearly 5% of men and nearly 10% of women develop PTSD in their lifetime.
-PTSD is the fourth most common mental health problem in Ireland.
+PTSD is the fourth most common mental health difficulty in Ireland.

 It is normal to respond with fear in situations of threat.
 A fear mechanism giving the preparedness for fight or flight is an essential part of human physiology.
-Unfortunately some people develop a severe problem when this physiological response continues long after the horror has passed.
+Unfortunately, some people develop a severe problem when this physiological response continues long after the horror has passed.
 This prolonged anxiety may take the form of PTSD.

 Many people blame themselves for the circumstances of their trauma and so they respond with shame and guilt to the distress.
 It may be difficult to elicit the symptoms because people conceal their distress or because they themselves are bewildered by the powerful psychological challenges they are going through.

 Interpersonal violence is far more likely to precipitate a PTSD than other kinds of horror.
-This probably explains why women are twice as likely to develop PTSD compared to men since the likelihood of being raped is 10 time greater for a woman than a man.
-“PTSD develops in 55 percent of persons who reported being raped, as compared with 7.5 percent of those involved in accidents and 2 percent of those who learned of traumatic events”.
+This probably explains why women are twice as likely to develop PTSD compared to men, since the likelihood of being raped is 10 times greater for a woman than a man.
+“PTSD develops in 55% of persons who reported being raped, as compared with 7.5% of those involved in accidents and 2 percent of those who learned of traumatic events”.

-The main focus of recovery should be on the uncovering of distress and the building of trust so that the burdens of shame and guilt which sustain the isolation of PTSD begins to break down.
+The main focus of recovery should be on the uncovering of distress and the building of trust so that the burdens of shame and guilt which sustain the isolation of PTSD begin to break down.

 Continue to…Pathways to Mental Health Recovery